World's Most Iconic Ski Runs

 Find the location of Birds of Prey on the Beaver Creek Trail Map here.

 This iconic ski run is more of a ski zone; the whole iconic KT-22 ski area at Squaw Valley is worthy of a mention.
 It is an expert's nirvana, boasting over 2,000 vertical feet of chutes and cliffs, and is often voted as some of the best advanced terrain in North America (and the best chairlift!).
-It is truly unmissable: as you drive into the valley you can spot the towering peak and it's iconic steeps, and you often hear the hooting and hollering of skiers as you make your way up the KT-22 chairlift.
+It is truly unmissable: as you drive into the valley you can spot the towering peak and its iconic steeps, and you often hear the hooting and hollering of skiers as you make your way up the KT-22 chairlift.
 Most of the chutes are steep and tight at the top, before opening up and offering a real leg burner for skiers, particularly on a deep snow day.
 KT-22 is definitely not for the faint hearted, with many skiers opting to stick to the sidelines, but those expert skiers keen to tackle this iconic area will be surely satisfied.

 The Back Bowls at Vail are more than iconic, they're legendary.
 Again, we're cheating here with a whole zone, but for anyone who has been lucky enough to experience this incredible area can agree there are too many great runs to name!
 Encompassing 3,017 acres, the options seem almost limitless for advanced and expert skiers who seek those ungroomed leg-burning descents.
 Take your pick of the bowls (Sun Down, Sun Up, Tea Cup, China, Siberia, Inner Mongolia, or Outer Mongolia) and start knocking out the runs, each offering a different experience.
 Whether you're looking for open powder trees and a moderate pitch, or steeper cliff drops and pillowy mounds, there is truly something for everyone, including intermediate skiers.
-The best part about the Back Bowls at Vail are their south-facing location, meaning the snow sticks around a little longer and fresh tracks can be found days after a storm.
+The best part about the Back Bowls at Vail is their south-facing orientation, meaning the snow sticks around a little longer and fresh tracks can be found days after a storm.
 Scout had a truly memorable day in the Back Bowls last time we were in Vail!

 Find a great map of the Back Bowls on the Vail Ski Resort Trail Map here.